HuangJunye/jp-pf-functions-challeges/README.md

 ## Challenge Notebooks

-Each day, the challenge notebooks will be available in their respective "Day" folders within the GitHub repository. **Please download the notebooks for each day, open them, and run them to proceed with the challenges.**
+The challenge notebooks are available in their respective "Track" folders within the GitHub repository.

 ## Challenges Topics